 Auto insurance claims adjusters who were not paid overtime.

 What's Going On?

-We want to talk to auto insurance adjusters who use Colossus, ClaimIQ or similar claims processing software.
-We have reason to believe these workers may be getting cheated out of overtime wages and may be able to file class action lawsuits against their employers.
+Attorneys are speaking with auto insurance adjusters who use Colossus, ClaimIQ or similar claims processing software.
+They are investigating whether these workers are getting cheated out of overtime wages and whether they can file class action lawsuits against their employers.

 What's the Catch?

 There is no catch.
 There's no cost to talk to a lawyer and you're not obligated to file a lawsuit after speaking with one.
 Plus, federal law strictly prohibits employers from retaliating against employees who exercise their legal rights or report potential labor law violations.